jiangshouzhuang/BossSensor/README.md

 ## Usage
 Before the formal implementation, there are several points to note:
 * Modify the batch_size size of the train in boss_train.py according to the data size of the picture below
 * Modify the value of cascade_path, the parameter of camera_reader.py, according to the actual Python environment variable
 * For pyqt versions, select image_show_pyqt4.py or image_show_pyqt5.py
+* Create a **store** directory to store model data

 Now let's officially run the test: